Nia DaCosta: 2024–present

-DaCosta worked on the film adaptation of the play Hedda Gabler.
-The film reunited her with Tessa Thompson, who plays the title character, and is scheduled to be released in October 2025 through Amazon MGM Studios.
+DaCosta wrote and directed Hedda, an adaptation of Henrik Ibsen’s 1891 play Hedda Gabler.
+The film reunited her with Tessa Thompson, who plays the title character and co-produced, and was released in October 2025 through Amazon MGM Studios.
 Additionally, DaCosta was hired to direct 28 Years Later: The Bone Temple, which is part of the 28 Days Later film series.
-The film is slated to be released in January 2026.
+The film was released in January 2026.
 DaCosta commented that "making the 28 Years Later sequel was one of the best filmmaking experiences I've had.
 One of the issues I had with Candyman and Marvels was the lack of a really solid script, which is always gonna just wreak havoc on the whole process".
 She called Alex Garland's script "amazing" and that her main change was asking "for more infected".